DaandeHaan/bomb-party/readme.md

 TODO:

-- Fix the message query in the lobby
+- Fix the message query in the lobby (url)
 - Responsive [IN_PROGRESS]
 - Fix the side-panels (settings and availableGames) not being centerd
 - Add explenation about the game somewhere